wgm/cerb-book/en/03-checklist/00-checklist.markdown

 If the configuration of a group seems too simple, that's because it is -- from _Setup_.
 The rest of group configuration is handled by managers:

 * Click _groups_ in the top right.

 	![Navigating to the groups page.](images/03-menu_groups.png)

+* Click the name of any group to manage it.

 This page shows any worker the groups they are a member of, but only managers can make changes to a group.
 Normally, if a worker isn't a member of a group then it won't show up in this list.
 However, as an administrator you have access to every group as if you were a manager, even if you aren't on the roster.